Aalesund-Techschool/shell-scripting/exercises/exercise-3.md

 ## Or like this:
 echo $(( $(square 7) + 1 ))
 ```

+:pencil2: Write a script `sum.sh` that defines a function `sum` and calls it with arguments 1 and 2.
+The function should return the sum of the two arguments.

 :pencil2: Write a script `largest.sh` that defines a function `largest` and calls it with arguments 10 and 20.
 The function should return the largest of the two arguments.